 - A total of 165 million LinkedIn accounts were placed at risk during the 2012 breach.

-How Do Data Breaches Affect Your Small Business?A data breach can harm your company in a variety of different ways.
+How Do Data Breaches Affect Your New York Small Business?A data breach can harm your company in a variety of different ways.
 Many companies have to deal with lost intellectual property.
 Over the years, your company has acquired unique processes, specialized products and trade secrets.
 When data breaches occur, all of your intellectual property can be lost in a moment.
 As soon as this data disappears, your company loses its competitive edge as well.

 Data breaches can also involve your employee data.
 When you hire employees, you have to collect their Social Security numbers and personal data.
 If you pay through direct deposit, your company also has their bank account information.
 Likewise, your company may have health and disability information about your workers.
 All of this data is potentially at risk during an attack.